andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 - Web browsers request resources over the internet from web servers.
 - Web servers respond with the requested resources (or other HTTP responses).

+When building for the web, it always comes down to the client-server model.
+We can't build a web application without a client and a server.

-It doesn't matter which tech stack we use to build our app, there will always be a web server, even if we don't have access to it.
+`statement: It doesn't matter which tech stack we use to build our app, there will always be a web server, even if we don't have access to it.`

 ## The tools of the web platform

 The web platform consists of protocols, standards, and APIs that we use to build our applications.
+Since the web platform is a distributed system where the client and server are separate entities, we have access to different tools on the client and server.

-The browser implements the web platform's standards and APIs and lets us write HTML, CSS, and JavaScript to build user interfaces.
+- The browser implements the web platform's standards and APIs and lets us write HTML, CSS, and JavaScript to build user interfaces.
 We further use the DOM and browser APIs to interact with the browser.

-On the web server, we handle incoming HTTP requests.
+- On the web server, we handle incoming HTTP requests.
 The web server controls the request-response cycle and can use the HTTP protocol to communicate with the client.

 We can summarize that the web platform always includes a client and a server and that both have access to different tools of the web platform.